 In another 100 feet, the trail passes two large glacial erratics in an open area.
 These boulders were carried here by the Wisconsin Glacier about 15,000 years ago.
-The one on the left is formed of limestone, which is very different from the underlying bedrock, composed of Precambrian granite gneiss.
+The one on the left is formed of sandstone, which is very different from the underlying bedrock, composed of Precambrian granite gneiss.

 Continue along the Summit Trail, which now descends.
 After a brief climb, it levels off.
 In about a quarter mile, the trail bears left at a beech tree with many carved initials and climbs to a high point on the ridge.
 The highest point in the park (elevation 1,134 feet) is a short distance to the right of the trail.